PeTPPPP/TSUI/README.md

     ```
     Where [[a,b],[c,d]] is the values of the contingency table of Fisher's exact test, resulting in Ord and p-value

-2) Bundle of reports in raw format (NOTE: files are without corrections, i.e. may contain character mismatches, remaining tokens, etc.)
+2) Bundle of reports in raw format
     resource/demo202104_utf_EN_final.txt, resource/drug202104_utf_EN_final.txt, resource/hist202104_utf_EN_final.txt, and
     resource/reac202104_utf_EN_final.txt